The university of tulsa Online Blog

 • Nurses can start health coaching firms to help clients meet their health goals.

-Finding a New Purpose in Nursing
+Finding a New Purpose with a Career Change to Nursing

-Individuals who have an interest in switching to nursing from a different field should explore The University of Tulsa’s online Accelerated Bachelor of Science in Nursing program to learn how it can help them achieve their professional goals.
-Offering students the opportunity to earn a nursing degree on a streamlined schedule, the program can lay the groundwork for a fulfilling career change.
-Start your journey to a new career today.
+If you have a bachelor’s degree in a non-nursing field and want to switch to nursing, explore The University of Tulsa’s online Accelerated Bachelor of Science in Nursing (ABSN) program to learn how it can help you achieve your professional goals.
+The program offers the opportunity to earn a nursing degree on a streamlined schedule and can lay a foundation for one of many careers in nursing.

 Recommended Readings